 A motor vehicle may be insured on a stated amount basis when it can be clearly established that its value will produce an inadequate premium charge using normal rating procedures.
-In such case, the vehicle may be rated as follows:

-- 1. An appraisal shall be made at the time of application to establish the current market value of the vehicle.
-The insurer shall verify the accuracy of the appraisal. - Using the appraised value and the vehicle's model year, refer to Rule 22 to determine the symbol group.
-Obtain the stated amount rate from the Stated Amount Rate Page in this manual.
-Apply the rate obtained from this Stated Amount Rate Page to each \$100 of the appraised valuation.
-For Symbol 17 and above use the Symbol 17 rate.
+An appraisal shall be made at the time of application to establish the current market value of the vehicle.
+The insurer shall verify the accuracy of the appraisal.
+The stated amount rate is determined as follows.
+The premium is then calculated in accordance with Rule 11 beginning with step 2.e.